influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

 `content_encoding`       | Honored                  | `gzip` (compressed data) or `identity` (uncompressed) `skip_database_creation` | Ignored                  | N/A (see how to [create a database](/influxdb/cloud-dedicated/admin/databases/create/))

-The following sample shows how to configure the `outputs.influxdb` Telegraf plugin for InfluxDB Cloud Dedicated:
+To configure the v1.x output plugin for writing to InfluxDB Cloud Dedicated, add the following `outputs.influxdb` configuration in your `telegraf.conf` file:

 ```toml
 [[outputs.influxdb]]